jqXiong/Multimodal-Semantic-Enhanced-Real-World-Beam-Prediction/README.md

 Confusion matrices show that prediction errors are overwhelmingly concentrated on beams adjacent to the ground truth, indicating high reliability.

 ![Confusion Matrices](photos/fig12.png)
-*Figure 12: Row-normalized confusion matrices for beam prediction across the four tasks.*
+*Figure: Row-normalized confusion matrices for beam prediction across the four tasks.*

 ---